transitIOM/projectMercury/README.md

 go run main.go
 ```

+> [!WARNING]
-This software is deployed on our own infrastructure.
+> This software is deployed on our own infrastructure.
 It is *NOT* reccomended to deploy it elsewhere without heavy modification for your own usecase.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.